 - Using sexually explicit words and phrases.

 - Inappropriate touching.

 - Sexual violence or threats.

 - Sexual interest in adults or children of very different ages to their own.

 - Forceful or aggressive sexual behaviour.

 - Compulsive habits.

-- Using sexually explicit words and phrases.

-- Inappropriate touching.

-- Sexual violence or threats.

 Sexual behaviour can also be harmful if one of the children is much older (especially where there is two or more years difference, or where one child is pre-pubescent and the other is not) and where the child may have special educational needs or disabilities (SEND).